chaimajabbar/chaimajabbar/README.md

 - 👋 Hi, I’m @chaimajabbar
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Data Analytics
 - 📫 How to reach me : chaimajabbar@gmail.com

 <!---